China 6 Explained

 This latest legislation is composed of China VI, the emissions standard for heavy-duty vehicles, and China 6, the emissions standard for passenger cars and light-duty commercial vehicles.

-The upgrades will be implemented in two phases—China VIa and China 6a go into effect in January 2021 and China VIb and China 6b go into effect in July 2023.
+The upgrades will be implemented in two phases—China 6a and China VIa went into effect on January 1, 2021 and July 1, 2021, respectively, and China 6b and China VIb go into effect in July 2023.
 During each phase, PM, NOx and other pollutant limits will become more stringent.
 Additionally requirements for emission system durability and onboard monitoring will be strengthened to ensure emissions reductions are maintained for the life of the vehicle.

 To meet these limits, original equipment manufacturers (OEMs) are introducing new powertrain and aftertreatment systems which require new engine oil technology to operate efficiently and reliably as intended.